Skip to main content

 Tip

-Generating a requirements.txt file using pip freeze must be performed within a python virtual environment; otherwise, the generated requirements.txt will include all dependencies installed system-wide, which may cause deployment to fail.
+Using pip freeze to generate the requirements.txt file must be performed in a python virtual environment; otherwise, the generated requirements.txt will include all dependencies on the machine, which may cause deployment failure.

 Step 3: Containerize the Application